domino4com/TinyGS/README.md

 ## Antenna
 - I plan to use this antenna [HYS 433Mhz 3dbi Omni Antenna 50 Ohm GSM Aerial W/3M(9.8ft) RG58 Coaxial Cable SMA Male Plug and Mounting Bracket](https://www.amazon.com/gp/product/B086YV2QLS) from Amazon, but other antennas would do find.
 Check out recommendations on the Telegram TinyGS Community chat
+- If you use an antenna with SMA, like the one above, you also need an SMA to a U.Fl/IPEX converter, like this one: https://www.amazon.com/gp/product/B01HXU1PKS
 - But build a quadrifilar helicoidal [QFH](#QFH) antenna in the meantime

 ### QFH